masseydigital/az-900-exam-prep/README.md

 5) Storing data for backup and restore
 6) Storing data for analysis

-Azure blog storage is accessible through REST api, CLI, powershell, and Azure storage client library.
+Azure blob storage is accessible through REST api, CLI, powershell, and Azure storage client library.

 Resources:
 _Storage account:_ provides unique namespace in Azure for data.